 Did you set resolutions or goals this year – how’s your progress?
-By now most people have let resolutions fall to the wayside.
+By now most people have let resolutions fall by the wayside.

 Goals to get out of debt, lose weight, start an exercise program, fund an emergency savings account, etc. are stalled.
 If this is you, instead of sweeping those goals away or putting them on the shelf for next year hit the reset button and recreate better goals.

 That starts with understanding what you want to achieve and why.
 Yes, you may want to lose weight or get out of debt, but hopefully, that’s not all.

 Perhaps what you really want is to revamp your eating habits so that you eat more nutritious foods and stop yo-yo dieting.
 Because you want to gain more energy, feel sexier, stop being sick or in pain, look better and feel more alive.